Table of contents

 9. Prevent burnout by focusing on employee wellness

-Employee burnout is on the rise, with 76% of employees feeling its effects.
+Many employees feel the effect of burnout.
 Burnout symptoms like a lack of energy, negative emotions, and feelings of isolation are tough to overcome.

-The good news is that your organization can intervene.
+The good news is that your organization can help change this.
 Start with building a wellness program to help improve employees’ emotional and physical health.
 Try giving employees more flexible hours and make sure that responsibilities and expectations are clear and appropriate.
-Teach managers to look for signs of burnout and reach out to people who might be struggling and encourage employees to use vacation time, take up a hobby and lead a healthy lifestyle.
+Teach managers to look for signs of burnout and reach out to people who might be struggling and encourage employees to use vacation time, take up a hobby, and lead a healthy lifestyle.

 Finally, ask your employees for feedback.
 They probably know exactly what is causing burnout in your organization and have ideas on how to combat it.